mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 **Note:** To prevent the default client-side behavior, set `event.defaultMuiPrevented` to `true`.

 This demo shows how you can validate a username asynchronously and prevent the user from committing the value while validating.
-It's using `XGrid` but the same approach can be used with `DataGrid`.
+It's using `DataGridPro` but the same approach can be used with `DataGrid`.

 {{"demo": "pages/components/data-grid/editing/ValidateServerNameGrid.js", "bg": "inline", "defaultCodeOpen": false}}